Algot Tergel

 Skåne-Tranås from 1929 to 1938.

 After studentexamen in 1934 and renewed studies, he received his Master of Theology degree in 1938.
 He was ordained the same year in Lund and served thereafter in Lövestad and Simrishamn.
 He then became school- and seminary secretary at the Diaconal Board of the Church of Sweden in Stockholm 1942, priest in charge in Brännkyrka congregation in Stockholm 1949–51 and director at the Church of Sweden's layman school, in Sigtuna 1951–1971.

 Tergel was one of the delegates that participated in the formation of the Swedish Christian Democrat party in 1964.
 He was a member of the board at Sigtunastiftelsen, president at The Church of Sweden Lay Movement and also in the Francis Society with engagements as tour guide destinated to Nordic Ecumenical Institute in Assisi.

-In 1931, Algot Tergel married Hanna Månsson (1902–2004), who gave birth to four children: Alf, Gertrud, Birgitta and Gunilla.
+In 1931, Algot Tergel married Hanna Månsson (1902–2004), who gave birth to four children: Alf Tergel, Gertrud, Birgitta and Gunilla.